 Laboratory Information System (LIS) and Laboratory Information Management System (LIMS) – these two terms are often used interchangeably.
 However, in practice, they are not the same.

 The term ‘laboratory information system’ is used describe the solutions that are designed for managing clinical testing and pathology labs situated in the healthcare environment.

 In contrast, laboratory information management systems are used by laboratories in other testing environments like environment control, pharma or food manufacturing, and other forms of non-clinical testing.

 The features of a medical lab software system were once limited to managing orders, keeping records, and producing test reports.
 But today’s medical laboratory management software has become significantly more sophisticated to match the requirements of a complex health care system.

-Choosing any random software may not suffice in today’s environment, and therefore, medical facilities need to consider their options.
+Choosing any random LIS software may not suffice in today’s environment, and therefore, testing facilities need to consider their options.
 Here are a few things to keep in mind while selecting laboratory software:

 Requirements of different medical laboratories vary depending on the cases they have to deal with.
-When choosing management software, you should consider your specific needs to find software solutions that can provide the perfect solution.
+When choosing management software, you should consider your specific needs to find software solutions that can provide the perfect solution for your lab operations.

-The software you choose should have an end-to-end solution that enables technicians to spot and eliminate any problems.
+The software you choose should have an end-to-end solution that enables technicians to spot and eliminate any problems in real-time.
 When pain points and bottlenecks are dealt with, there will be better control of the lab processes, faster turnaround times, and improved customer service.
 Web-based LIS software systems have the advantage that they are accessible from any device.

 Medical labs must protect the confidentiality of their patients as they deal with sensitive personal information and medical records.
 Your chosen LIS system must employ a robust security protocol that adheres to the regulations set forth by regulatory bodies.